Marginal Post Processing of Bayesian Inference Products with Normalizing Flows and Kernel Density Estimators: Density Estimators in Practice

-where $h$ is known as the bandwidth, $K$ is the kernel and $n$ the number of samples in the set $x$.
-This scales into higher dimensions where $x$ and $x_i$ become n dimensional vectors and $h$ becomes a 2D matrix of bandwidths.
-We use a multivariate Gaussian kernel where $h$ is equivalent to the covariance matrix and $x_i$ is equivalent to an n dimensional vector of means.
-Since the KDE is a sum of known kernels with a known covariance matrix and set of means, then the probability distribution of the samples is trivially calculable, as is its logarithm.
+A one dimensional Kernel Density Estimator~(KDE) is built by summing a series of Gaussian kernels centred around each sample $\theta_j$ in the set of samples $\theta$.
+The KDE provides an estimate of the probability at each sample $\theta$ and where there are more samples in $\theta$ the sum will be larger representing a higher probability.
+Mathematically a 1D KDE is defined as

-We perform the same type of normalisation to the Gaussian space via a standard normal CDF, as is done when training MAFs, when generating our KDEs.
-We note that this transformation also allows the density estimator to better capture the edges of very flat and uniform posteriors.
+where $h$ is known as the bandwidth and is a smoothing parameter on the Gaussian kernel $K$ with a standard deviation given by the standard deviation of the $n$ samples, and in the set $\theta$.
+This scales to higher dimensions where $\theta$ and $\theta_j$ become $N$ dimensional vectors and $h$ becomes a 2D matrix of bandwidths.
+We use a multivariate Gaussian kernel where $h$ is a matrix of smoothing parameters on the covariance matrix and $\theta_j$ is equivalent to an $N$ dimensional vector of means.
+Since the KDE is a sum of known kernels with a known covariance matrix and set of means, $\theta_j$, then the probability distribution of the samples is trivially calculable, as is its logarithm.

-Strictly speaking KDEs are not bijective transformations, but we can generate samples from them.
-This means that we can easily calculate the marginal statistics with a trained KDE, but transforming samples from the unit hypercube to the target density, when we want to use more complex priors in our nested sampling runs, is not so trivial~(see section 3.5 in \cite{polychord_2015b}).
+When generating KDEs, we perform the same type of normalisation of our target distribution as is done with the MAFs, transforming it into a Gaussianized space via a standard normal CDF (see \cref{fig:Gaussianized}).
+The transformation allows the density estimator to better capture the edges of very flat and uniform posteriors.

+We can generate samples from trained KDEs and calculate marginal Bayesian statistics, however KDEs are not strictly bijective.
 Adapting a KDE to be bijective is a non-linear process and requires the use of a root-finding algorithm to transform from the hypercube to the KDE space.
-This is a slow process that is not currently optimized, but is fully implemented in \textsc{margarine}.
-We note that the equivalent transformation using MAFs is much more computationally efficient.
+This is a process that is not currently optimized, but is fully implemented in \textsc{margarine} and the equivalent transformation using MAFs is much more computationally efficient.

 There are fewer tunable parameters for the KDE, however we can change the bandwidth of the kernel.
-We use the Silverman~\cite{silverman2018density} approach to calculate $h$ but note that this can be modified with \textsc{margarine}.
+We use the Silverman~\citep{silverman2018density} approach\footnote{This is standard practice and is a built-in option in the \textsc{scipy} \href{https://docs.scipy.org/doc/scipy/reference/generated/scipy.stats.gaussian_kde.html}{Gaussian kernel} tool.} to calculate $h$ but note that this can be modified with \textsc{margarine}.
+In one dimension $h$ is given by